tobor88/ReversePowerShell/README.md

 The below command can be executed to start a bind shell that connects the defined port to PowerShell.
 This command binds PowerShell to port 8088.
 I do not have a function that can connect to this.
 Netcat, ncat, metasploit, and other tools can be used to connect to this bind shell.
 I will add a tool in the future.
+You are able to use Ctrl + C to cancel the bind listener.
 ```powershell
 Start-Bind -Port 8088
 ```

 #### START LISTENER
-The below command can be executed to start a listener on the Attack machine on port 8089.
+The below command was executed to start a listener on the Attack machine on port 8089.
 This can be connected too using Invoke-ReversePowerShell as well as ncat, netcat, metasploit, and other tools.
 The listener can be stopped or canceld by doing Ctrl + C.
 ```powershell